Tetramatrix/flask-exercise/README.md

 2.1 Example to retrieve all bookmarks

-			Open a browser an copy and paste into the address bar: http://localhost:5000/avaaz/api/v1.0/bookmarks
+			Open a browser window and copy and paste into the address bar: http://localhost:5000/avaaz/api/v1.0/bookmarks

 2.1.1 Example to import bookmarks from a json source

 			This endpoint is password protected because it can add bookmarks to the database!
 I have included a default user "admin" and password "password" in the application.
-You can use it to authenticate for this endpoint.
+You should use it to authenticate for this endpoint.
 For example:

 			Open a browser console and copy and paste the code and press return: